Sprdalo/SmartSAJ/README.md

 ### Downloading SmartSAJ

+- You can download the project from http://www.mediafire.com/file/71ysb6k09nwgs4y/MarkoProjekat.zip/file
+- (It isn't on the GitHub at the moment because of its size, soon it will be fixed)
 - Download the main folder ("MarkoProjekat") in directory "D:/"
 - Unzip the folder
 - Note: it is important whether you download it in the mentioned place